Granville Street at Night

 Granville Street intersects Georgia, Robson, Davie and Broadway, all of which are some of Vancouver’s other main streets of interest.
 Along its way are other Vancouver landmarks such as the Vogue and Orpheum theatres, and the Stanley Industrial Alliance Stage.

 Also on the street are Pacific Centre Mall and the Hudson’s Bay’s flagship Vancouver department store.
-And under the street, or under the Granville Street Bridge more specifically, is Granville Island.
+Under the street, or under the Granville Street Bridge more specifically, is Granville Island.

 Granville Street